Cross ratios and cubulations of hyperbolic groups: Introduction.

 All results in this paper equally apply to $\CAT$ cuboid complexes, without requiring any significant changes to proofs --- although of course all cubical isomorphisms need to be replaced with mere isometries.
 The reader can consult Section~\ref{cuboids sect} for a brief discussion of this.

+{\bf On the proofs of Theorem~\ref{hyp CR} and Corollary~\ref{hyp MLSR}.} As mentioned, the core result of this paper is an extension procedure for certain partially-defined, cross-ratio preserving boundary maps (Theorem~\ref{ext Moeb intro} below).
+In order to make things precise, let us introduce some terminology.

-{\bf On the definition of the cross ratio $\mathbf{\Cr_X}$.} The horofunction boundary of $(X,d)$ is known as the \emph{Roller boundary} $\partial X$.
+The horofunction boundary of the cube complex $(X,d)$ is known as the \emph{Roller boundary} $\partial X$.
 In our setting, this space is always compact and totally disconnected --- unlike the Gromov/visual\footnote{For the visual boundary of a $\CAT$ space and Gromov boundary of a Gromov hyperbolic space, we refer the reader, respectively, to Chapters~II.8 and~III.H.3 in \cite{BH}.
 We denote both boundaries by $\partial_{\infty}X$, as these coincide whenever both defined.} boundary $\partial_{\infty}X$.
-As we observed in \cite{BFI-new,BF1}, the Roller boundary is naturally endowed with a continuous, $\Z$-valued cross ratio:
+As we observed in \cite{BFI-new,BF1}, the Roller boundary is naturally endowed with a continuous, $\Z$--valued cross ratio: